 Hello Housing helps develop affordable housing for underserved communities.
 By bringing together a unique mix of partners and resources, they seek to create meaningful solutions.

 A National Review of Home and Community Based Services (HCBS) for Individuals with Autism Spectrum Disorders

 This Policy Research Brief summarizes the results of a national study on the status of Home and Community Based Services (HCBS) for persons with autism spectrum disorders (ASD).
 Published by the Research and Training Center on Community Living, Institute on Community Integration at the College of Education and Human Development, University of Minnesota.

 ILRU Directory of Centers for Independent Living and Statewide Independent Living Councils.

-NPI/Socialserve.com is a 501(c)(3) dedicated to helping people access affordable housing and supportive services.
+Social Serve is a nonprofit dedicated to helping people access affordable housing and supportive services.

 ARCH - Federal Funding and Support Opportunities for Respite

 This guide provides basic information about each of the federal programs that can provide respite funding or support.

 Legal Guidelines, prepared for Autism Speaks by Goodwin Procter, LLP

 Section 8 Made Simple - Special Edition: Using the Housing Choice Voucher Program to End Chronic Homelessness